Suicide Prevention Research Program

 - Office of Mental Health of New York State

-Current research projects through the SPRP are focused on the development, testing, and implementation of interventions aimed to improve the mental health treatment engagement of individuals at risk of suicide across populations (age groups, cultures, clinical presentation).
-These studies examine acceptability, feasibility, translatability, and adaption of the interventions.
+Current research projects through the SPRP focus on three main domains: 1) the development, testing, and implementation of interventions aimed to improve the mental health treatment engagement of individuals at risk of suicide across populations (age groups, cultures, clinical presentation); 2) the development and adaptation of culturally responsive training programs for mental health professionals to improve knowledge, attitudes and skills for effectively working with at-risk individuals; and 3) building capacity in under-resourced, vulnerable communities where mental health services and providers are lacking.

 - Mental Health Association of Westchester